1

 Condition: Very good condition with even patina

-Rare and emblematic piece of Napoleonic alliances.
+A rare and emblematic piece of Napoleonic alliances.

-Strong historical and diplomatic interest.
+Significant historical and diplomatic interest.